The Lutheran Spokesman

 • by Lutheran Spokesman

 Ever wonder why we Lutherans use the form of worship we do?
 In this series we examine the depth and meaning of the various elements of our Lutheran worship service.
-O Christ, Thou Lamb of God, that takest away the sin […]
+“And as they were eating, Jesus took bread, blessed and broke […]

 • by Lutheran Spokesman